rachanapatil08/Linear-Regression-using-Python/README.md

 # Linear-Regression-using-Python

-Building a linear regression model for an ecommerce company to help make better decisions
+This project focusses on an Ecommerce company that wants to gain some insights in order to make better business decisions.